Aderinmola/taskmanager/README.md

-## JWT-AUTH
+## MINI-TRELLO

-This is an API project called JWT-AUTH built with Django.
+This is an API project called MINI-TRELLO built with Django Rest Framework.

 ## How to run the Project locally